So you want to give a character a beard and invoke all of those fun beard tropes

 - Emboar from Pokémon Black and White has a beard made of fire.
 Also, Probopass has a mustache made of iron filings and Beartic has a beard made of ice.
 Tropius has a beard made out of bananas.

-- A minor character in the original Paper Mario, Oakley, has a beard made out of leaves.
+- A minor character in Paper Mario 64, Oakley, has a beard made out of leaves.

 - The Dekus in The Legend of Zelda: Majora's Mask also have leafy beards.